- Special offers

 The story follows the lonesome Death, as he tries to comprehend human ways and discover why death itself is so feared and disgusted, when life is so loved.
 To do so, he disguises himself as a handsome and lovable young prince, in Northern Italy just after the First World War.
 After meeting an engaged woman who he surprisingly falls in love with however, he starts to reconsider his perceptions of the world.

-This new production at the Charring Cross Theatre will give West End audiences a chance to see Yeston’s much loved musical for the first time and is sure to be a fantastic underground success.
-With previews beginning on the 3rd December 2016 and the show set to run up to 21st January 2017, this is one of London’s winter 2016 musicals not to be missed.
+This new production at the Charring Cross Theatre gives West End audiences a chance to see Yeston’s much loved musical for the first time and is sure to be a fantastic underground success.
+With previews having began on the 16th January 2017 and the show set to run up to 4th March 2017, this is one of London’s 2017 musicals not to be missed.

 For those who have not seen a recent Charring Cross Theatre production, now is the perfect time, with their more intimate and smaller scale shows providing a far different experience than many of the long running large West End musicals, but often being even more enjoyable.